Sports Injury Claims

 - Lower body injury: Minor lower body injuries can give compensation of up to £25,000.

 For all sports injury claims, your compensation figure will take pain and suffering, loss of earnings, and future losses into account.
+If an organisation, individual, or team has sport injury insurance in place, they’ll likely be covered by their provider.

 Am I Eligible to Make a Sports Injury Claim?